samaro119/RPi_Mass_Image_Writer_dcfldd/README.md

     pip3 install adafruit-circuitpython-charlcd
     sudo apt-get install samba samba-common-bin

 This will install the required packages for the dcfldd write command, the LCD display and the Samba shared folder.
-If the adafruit-circuitpython-charlcd install fails try this command instead ```pip3 install adafruit-circuitpython-charlcd --break-system-packages```.
+If the adafruit-circuitpython-charlcd install fails try this command instead:

+    pip3 install adafruit-circuitpython-charlcd --break-system-packages

 The I2C interface will need to be enabled to use the LCD display.
 More detailed instructions for enabling I2C can be found [here](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/).